Tessie Aquino-Oreta: Senate

 In the 1998 national elections, she was elected senator under the opposition Laban ng Makabayang Masang Pilipino (LAMMP) banner.
 In the three years she was in office, Aquino-Oreta filed 197 Senate Bills (authored and co-authored) and resolutions.

 Estrada impeachment trial

-She participated in the impeachment trial of former president Joseph Estrada and was one of the 11 senators who voted against the opening of the so-called "second envelope".
+She participated in the impeachment trial of former president Joseph Estrada and was one of the 11 senators who voted against the opening of a second envelope of bank records.
 After the vote, she was caught on camera doing a jig, which earned her the nickname "dancing queen" and offended some people.
 She apologized for the incident in a widely-broadcast political advertisement.
 She subsequently ran for the Senate and was defeated.
 She has not been elected to public office since.

 Comeback attempts

 Oreta ran for Senator in 2007 under the administration TEAM Unity coalition, but lost, placing 23rd.
 Oreta ran as Congresswoman in Malabon in the 2016 elections, but lost to former representative Federico "Ricky" Sandoval II.